henryaj/cloudcredo-training-notes/bosh_lite_quickstart.md

 * suspending the VM: `vagrant suspend`
 * killing the VM: `vagrant halt`.
 After this command your Warden VM will be lost - and will need to be restored with `bosh cck`

+## Viewing task logs
+* `bosh tasks` returns the log of the last task run.
+* `bosh tasks recent <num || 30>` returns a list of recent tasks, excluding certain types of task (like VM repairs).
+These can be shown with the `--no-filter` flag.
+* `bosh task <num>` shows the CLI output shown when a task has run.
+Add the `--debug` flag to show the full debug-level logging from the remote machine.

 ## Hints and tips

 * sometimes `xip.io` doesn't work -- this is likely the culprit if you get 'hostname not found' errors